pjgrace/model-interop/docs/userguide.md

 * A deployment model.
 This is a description of the system under test.
 This could be a simple HTTP service, or a distributed system made up of multiple clients and services.

 The behaviour model is central to the understanding of developing a compliance test.
 The following are the key points to understand:
-* State Machine:  A state represents a state of a distributed application (not an individual service) waiting to observe an event.
+* State machine:  A state represents a state of a distributed application (not an individual service) waiting to observe an event.
 A transition represents a change in state based upon an observed event matching a set of rules regarding the required behavior.
 Hence, the model represents the series of states that a distributed application proceeds through in reaction to discrete events (e.g. a message exchange, a user input, etc.).
 If the state machine proceeds such that there is a complete trace from a start state to an end state then we can conclude that software within the distributed system